JJNod88/PP1_html_css/README.md

 The focus of this site is to provide a fictional platform for people to locate available football games and players in their local community.

-The site is aimed at footballers and people looking to get involved in football, bringing together a social aspect with teansparent locations, captains and teams.
-It outlays the benefits of playing football, calculating game stats and giving users the opportunity to contact propsective teams.
+The site is aimed at footballers and people looking to get involved in football, bringing a social aspect with real life football pitch locations, captains and teams.
+It outlays the benefits of playing football, calculating game stats and giving users the opportunity to contact propsective teams and sign up to use the site.

 I have used real world teams, players and images to give the site authenticity, and to connect with users and members.